Find a spider by...

 webs and egg sacs

 Oxyopes variabilis (QM)|

 male: 5 mm

-This spider is normally found the surfaces of leaves in green vegetation but is very mobile and can easily jump onto other surfaces
+This spider is normally found on the surfaces of leaves in green vegetation but is very mobile and can easily jump onto other surfaces

-The toxicity of the venom of this species is unknown but probably will have no serious effects on humans, though it may cause local pain and inflammation when an accidental biting occurs
+The toxicity of the venom of this species is unknown but it probably will have no serious effects on humans, though it may cause local pain and inflammation when an accidental biting occurs

 Like other oxyopids this species tends to use its colouring as camouflage.
 It has the usual hexagonal

 eye pattern and spiny legs of oxyopids and shares their ability to jump rapidly from surface to surface.

 The reason for the 'variabilis' species name is the tendency of this spider to vary so much in markings from specimen to specimen that the only way to